The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Profit distribution management

-• Before making management decisions, you need to approach them in a balanced and comprehensive manner;
+• Before making management decisions, you need to approach them carefully and comprehensively;

 • Apply different approaches to managing the enterprise as a whole;

-• Observe the interests of not only the owners of the enterprise, but also the state and employees;
+• Respect the interests of not only the owners of the enterprise, but also the state and employees;

 All procedures around this indicator should be aimed at increasing positive indicators and reducing possible risks.

-The procedure for distribution of profits at enterprises of various forms of ownership
+The procedure for distributing profits at enterprises of various forms of ownership

 As already mentioned, the distribution of profits is based on certain principles.
 Distribution itself includes its use in accordance with the requirements of the legislator, the goals and objectives set by the enterprise, taking into account the interests of the owners.